Ziziphora capitata

 Ziziphora capitata is an annual herb in the family Lamiaceae.
-It grows from the Mediterranean basin to Iran including the Sinai, Palestine / Israel, Lebanon, Syria, Turkey, Cyprus, Balkans, southern Russia, Caucasus, and northern Iraq.
+It grows from the Mediterranean basin to Iran including the Sinai, Palestine, Lebanon, Syria, Turkey, Cyprus, the Balkans, southern Russia, the Caucasus, and northern Iraq.

 Description

 Ziziphora capitata grows from 3 to 12 cm high with simple or branched stems.
 The aromatic leaves are covered with fine hairs.
 The lower leaves are from 1 to 2.5 cm long and 0.5 to 0.8 cm wide, linear-lanceolate to elliptic blades and the upper floral leaves are rhombic-ovate.
 The flowers are tubular, with violet, purple or pink corolla.
 Flowers are arranged in a globose terminal head, subtended by rhombic-ovate bracts.